MACNICA-CLAVIS-NV/torchvision2trt-samples/README.md

 ## Usage

 **For Jetson Nano, you sometimes see the low memory warning on Jetson's L4T desktop while you run these notebooks.
-To run these notebooks on Jetson Nano, logout the desktop, and login to the Jetson Nano from your PC with network access, and open these notebooks in a Web browser of your PC remotely.**
+To run these notebooks on Jetson Nano, logout the desktop, and login to the Jetson Nano from your PC with network access, and open these notebooks in a Web browser of your PC remotely.
+It seems that this method reduces Jetson Nano's memory usage.**

 1. Run a docker container generated from the image built as the above.
     ```